 4. VIOLATIONS:

-Anyone in violation of any of these rules will be subject to disciplinary action.
+Anyone in violation of any of these rules will be subject to disciplinary action up to and including termination.

 SAFETY GUIDELINES

 A clean and organized workplace is a part of health and safety.
-Some general rules of good housekeeping are, each person picking up after him or herself.
-Make sure trash containers are covered in the lunch room at all times.
+The following is a list of general safety guidelines for employees to follow:

 1. Never treat your own or another employee’s/client’s injuries (except for minor injuries or life-threatening situations) or attempt to remove foreign particles from the eyes.
 (Use eye station)